QuantumIntelligenceSociety/QIO/README.md

 We call this Artificial Ultraintelligence (AUI).

 "QIO" is a trademark of the [Quantum Intelligence Society](https://quantumintelligencesociety.org), a DC-based nonprofit dedicated to the merging of quantum and artificial intelligence.

+If we can truly achieve our goal, this repository will likely become the number one repository on all of Github.